Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 For many years the global demand for fast fashion has been at the expense of people, wildlife and ecosystems.
 Many consumers would steer clear of several high street retailers if they had the choice, but we simply aren’t given the information to make an informed decision.
 We have no idea what’s really happening until something goes horribly wrong.
-So, what has gone wrong?
-Sadly, quite a lot.
+So, what has gone wrong and is slow fashion the answer?

 Factory workers denied safe working conditions

 Fast Fashion manufacturing processes are all about reducing costs and because of this, retailers often use factories that do not provide safe working conditions.

 What happened at the Rana Plaza factory in Bangladesh was not a tragedy without warning.
 Workers had been complaining about cracks in the building for weeks.
 The day before it collapsed there was even a formal safety inspection.
 Western fashion brands such as UK company Primark and US retailer J.C.
 Penney (to name but a few) were shamed for producing their clothes in a factory with such shocking safety standards.

 Whilst most major fashion retailers and factories have now signed up to the Bangladesh Accord, to ensure building safety violations are rectified, many are still not part of the agreement.
 Sadly, this means it is only a matter of time before more casualties occur.

 Water consumption and pollution